 A Christmas tree isn’t designated a Christmas tree without lights, so make sure to grab these too if your tree doesn’t already come pre-lit!
 I recommend choosing soft, warm lights to make the light look most like a natural flame color.
 The colored and blue LED types are very harsh and take away from a natural look.
 My tree took two packages of the lights I linked above.

 The next step to creating a natural tree is to pick natural materials to decorate with.
 I went with wooden decor and items which are naturally found in a tree, such as pinecones.
 I love the look of wooden beads wrapped around the tree, and found these really cute 12 foot ones from Target.
 I ordered 3 which wrapped nicely around the size tree I purchased.

 Other fun, natural items are dried fruits or woven materials like yarn.
 I dried orange slices to hang from the tree to add a little color and made pom pom balls in off-white and gold hues.
 These DIY’s are a fun project to do with family the day after Thanksgiving!

 Other great additions include bundles of cinnamon, cranberry garland, popcorn garland, gingerbread men (baked with a hole at the top so you can hang them like ornaments!), and finally any of your traditional ornaments in a neutral color combination.
 It’s nice to include some of your special ornaments each year – this is what makes the holidays more personal!

 The Finishing Touches

 Finally, to complete your tree, don’t forget a tree skirt or basket to cover the legs!
-I am hoping to find time to make a skirt for mine in a neutral color, but I also love the look of a tree basket!
+So far I found some extra sequin white fabric in my stash and wrapped it around the base, but I also love the look of a tree basket!
 The natural textures in a basket work perfectly with this look.
 Another really cute trend I’ve seen this year is a sweater skirt.
 It just makes you want to curl up under the tree!